aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to XLSX?</h2>

+Converting WordML to XLSX is a common requirement for Python developers.
+WordML is a markup language used to represent documents in XML format.
+It is used to store and transport documents between different applications.
+XLSX is a file format used by Microsoft Excel to store data in a tabular format.
+Converting WordML to XLSX allows users to view and edit the data in a spreadsheet format.

+<h2>How Aspose.Total Helps for WordML to XLSX Conversion?</h2>
-For a Python developer, who is trying to add a WORDML to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from WordML to XLSX.
+The process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert the WordML file to HTML.
+After that, use Excel Python API Aspose.Cells for Python via .NET to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features to manipulate the data in the Excel file.
+It also supports various features like formatting, data validation, charts, and more.

 {{% /blocks/products/pf/feature-page-summary %}}